How it works

 Top Pet Caregiver

-Dog first aid and/or CPR, Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Dogs who pull, Training experience
+Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience, Obedience training, Agility training, Behavioral training, Socialization training, Potty training, Puppy training

 Auburn in Maine is a small town that provides some of the best scenes around.
 From the gorgeous views of Mt.
 Apatite to the roaring rapids of the Androscoggin River, there's no better postcard landscape.
 Thanks to all the natural beauty around town, the area has designated plenty of outdoor places for its two-legged and four-legged residents.